warecrash/tracker/README.md

 # Tracker

-Measure weekly tasks in 2.5 hour blocks
+Measure weekly tasks in blocks of arbitrary length

 ## Usage